 The meeting is conducted in accordance with the order of agenda as arranged in the notice of the meeting, unless the shareholders holding an aggregate number of shares not less than two-third of total number of shareholders attending the meeting resolve to change the order of the agenda.
 In addition, the shareholders holding an aggregate number of shares not less than one-third of the total number of paid-up shares may request that the meeting consider other matters in addition to those specified in the notice of the meeting.
 Before the meeting starts considering the agenda, the shareholders will be informed of number and proportion of shareholders or proxy attended the meeting, their voting rights, total votes required for each agenda and the voting process for each agenda.
 Every shareholder present in person or being represented by proxy is entitled to one vote per share, with the exception of cumulative voting for the appointment of directors.
-For the purpose of transparency and equitable treatment of the shareholders in the voting process, the Company assigns inspectors to oversee and monitor the shareholders meeting to ensure that the meeting is conducted with transparency and compliance with the law and its Articles of Association.
+For the purpose of transparency and equitable treatment of the shareholders in the voting process, the Company shall utilize voting forms for all agenda and under cumulative voting for the appointment of director.
+The Company assigns inspectors to oversee and monitor the shareholders meeting to ensure that the meeting is conducted with transparency and compliance with the law and its Articles of Association.
 After the vote count is completed, voting results of each agenda will be announced to the meeting, by specifying the vote results as "For", "Against", and "Abstain" together with number of votes.